Blog

 Amenities offered in creative coworking spaces

-• Studio space: as mentioned, access to a large studio space is a great thing to offer to artists and creatives looking for a flex space to use for photography, fine art, and more.
+• Studio space: as mentioned, access to a large studio space is great for photography, fine art projects, and more.

-• Access to physical art supplies: having a number of art supplies on hand to rent or for complimentary use may be helpful, especially if your audience is more tailored to fine art.
+• Access to physical art supplies: having a variety of art supplies on hand to rent or for complimentary use can be nice, depending on your demographic.

-• Access to digital art supplies: digital art supplies can range from software licenses to computers with processors that can handle running intensive programs, like video editing software.
-This is a huge expense for freelancers and can be a major selling point, depending on your audience.
+• Access to digital art supplies: digital art supplies can range from software licenses to computers with processors that can handle running intensive programs, like video editing software, a huge expense for many creators.

-• Podcast studio: podcasting is skyrocketing in popularity, and many freelancers and even businesses are looking for studio space.
-Offering podcasting equipment to rent can be a great way to differentiate yourself from other spaces.
+• Podcast studio: with over five million podcasts and counting, offering podcasting equipment to rent can be a great way to differentiate yourself from other spaces and capitalize on the audio trend.

-• Green screens and other specialty equipment: artists of all kinds require specialty equipment to do what they need to do for work.
-Take some time to research what your audience may need, such as a green screen or professional lighting equipment, and consider offering it to rent.
+• Green screens and other specialty equipment: artists of all kinds require specialty equipment, from green screens to professional lighting equipment.
+Consider offering some to rent.

 Examples of coworking spaces for creatives